evansvillewy/07-Project-1/README.md

 	Overall crime rates took a dip around 50 degrees in 2016 & 2017 but not 2015.
 This raises more questions about the data.

 8. Temperatures were rounded for smoother charting and counts by degree.
-9. To ensure our data had a normal distribution we created a histogram with a mean line and looked at the standard deviations.
+9. To identify the data distribution we created a histogram with a mean line and looked at the standard deviations.
 10. For sanity check, the min and max temperatures were captured, merged dataframe was previewed.
 Counts, types

 ![Distribution](Images/distribution_crime_by_temp.png)